Below is a list of common terms you might encounter when localizing or using Transifex.

 File Format

-File formats are industry-standard ways for storing and exchanging translation content.
+File formats are industry-standard ways of storing and exchanging translation content.
 Each development framework, programming language, and content platform will generally have its own file format.

 Editor

 The Editor is the environment in Transifex where translators do their work.
-It lets translators see your source content and submit translations directly from their browsers, without having to handle any files directly.
+It lets translators see your source content and submit translations directly from their browsers without handling any files directly.
 The Editor also provides translators with tools such as Translation Memory and Glossary to help them deliver high-quality translations.

 Glossary

-A glossary is a set of key terms along with their part of speech, definitions, and translation.
+A glossary is a set of key terms, their part of speech, definitions, and translation.
 Glossaries help ensure consistency in translations.
 And they can be helpful when working with industry or brand-specific terms.
-Oftentimes, your Language Service Provider can help you create a glossary before translations begin.
+Your Language Service Provider can often help you create a glossary before translations begin.

 In-context Translation